deis/router/README.md

 * __Should your router [define and enforce a default whitelist](#enforce-whitelists)?__  This may be advisable for routers governing ingress to a cluster that hosts applications intended for a limited audience-- e.g. applications for internal use within an organization.

 * __Do you need to scale the router?__ For greater availability, it's desirable to run more than one instance of the router.  _How many_ can only be informed by stress/performance testing the applications in your cluster.
-To increase the number of router instances from the default of one, increase the number of replicas specified by the `deis-router` replication controller.
+To increase the number of router instances from the default of one, increase the number of replicas specified by the `deis-router` deployment object.
 Do not specify a number of replicas greater than the number of worker nodes in your Kubernetes cluster.

 ## License